manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 {pagebreak}

-## Fixing first time eslint problems
+## Fixing eslint reported problems

 When we first run eslint on ReactSpeed code we got 300+ problems (errors and warnings).
 Here is the workflow we are following to fix these.